KuzmanovV/FunnySchool/README.md

 # FunnySchool
 An app for my son to practice arithmetic like a funny play and to use the pc not only for gaming.
+It is intended to be also an introduction for the boy to the apps as a main part of the user computer world.
 A simple multipage app with several pages made with JS, HTML and CSS.
 Some lit-HTML is included with simulation of db using JSON files.
 There are also effects with jquery 3.3.1, bootstrap 4.0.0 and ekko-lightbox 5.3.0 included.

 You can run it locally using live server.